SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Custom_Buttons.md

 1. The notification received in the channel contains a few buttons.
 Try them!

-   - **Take ownership**: Executes the *Take Ownership of Alarm* custom command that we installed in step 2.
+   - **Take ownership**: Executes the custom *Take Ownership of Alarm* command that you configured in step 2.
-   - Show [element name]: Makes the DataMiner bot show more information on the element.
+   - Show [element name]: Makes the DataMiner bot show more information about the element in question.
-   - Show all alarms on [element name]: Makes the DataMiner bot show all alarms of the element, if any.
+   - Show all alarms on [element name]: Makes the DataMiner bot show all alarms associated with the element in question (if any).

    ![Use the custom button of the Adaptive Card and Take Ownership of the alarm as an example](~/user-guide/images/chatops_notification_part_02_05_001.gif)

-The *Take ownership* custom command enables you to easily interact with the notification.
-The response of the custom command can contain an adaptive card with buttons again, which enables you to create user flows, while at the same time it can also still send a notification in another channel or private chat.
-Taking leverage of this functionality quickly becomes very powerful.
+The custom *Take ownership* command enables you to easily interact with the notification.
+The response of the custom command can again contain an adaptive card with buttons.
+This enables you to create user flows, while a notification can still be sent in another channel or private chat.
+This functionality offers a multitude of possibilities.